junjie-bianjie/CapsuleFarmerEvolved/Advanced-Installation-for-Linux.md

 ## Updating
 Enter the directory where you cloned the application initially and run `git pull` to update the application.

+If you receive `Exception has occurred: ModuleNotFoundError`, run `pipenv install` to update dependencies.

 ## Running as a service

 ### Systemd